 (c) How do you anticipate making your mark on the Stern community?
 Be specific about the roles you will take on and the impact you hope to achieve.

-(This question is a modification from last year’s Essay #2.
-The Stern admissions team has removed the part of last year’s question that asked about the toughest piece of feedback you’ve ever received, and as a result this question has evolved to hit the question of “Convince us that you’re passionate about Stern” more directly.
-Note the emphasis on specifics — don’t speak in generalities or just lift language from the school’s web site.
+This question also carries over unchanged from the 2010-2011 application season.
+Over the past several years this this question has evolved into a “Convince us that you’re passionate about Stern” essay prompt.
+Note the emphasis on specifics — don’t describe your knowledge of Stern in generalities or just copy language from the school’s web site.
 What do you know about NYU Stern that convinces you that it’s right right school for you, and that you’re the ideal Stern student?
 And how will you convince the admissions committee?
-Looking at this kind of essay question early in the process will hopefully provide the impetus you need to really do your homework.)
+Looking at this kind of essay question early in the process will hopefully provide the impetus you need to really do your homework.

 Stern has used this question for years, meaning that the admissions team must feel that it’s doing its job in terms of helping them get to know candidates.
 Like Booth (and previously Anderson before it got rid of its video question), Stern seeks new ways to learn about what makes you unique.
-As trite as it sounds, the school really does want to get to know the real you.
+The admissions office really does want to get to know the real you.
 Stern’s admissions officers are almost begging you to stand out here, which is a reminder about how you can make their job easier by helping them remember the real you.
 One other note: Just because this question allows you to use any medium, that doesn’t mean that you need to submit something other than the written word.
 If that’s your best medium, use it.
 “Being memorable” means more than just sending them something outrageous; the most effective submissions really are the ones that leave admissions officers feeling like they know you better.
 Finally, while this essay prompt truly is wide open in terms of what you can submit, note that there are a few parameters (e.g., nothing perishable!) that you nee to observe.